Flag of Western Sahara

 The flag is a combination of the Pan-Arab colors of black, green, white, and red, and the Islamic symbol of the star and crescent.
 On 27 February 1976 the flag was adopted as the official flag of the Sahrawi Arab Democratic Republic (SADR).
-It was slightly modified in June 1991.
 It is said to have been designed by El Uali Mustafá Sayed, the first president of the SADR.

 Description

 The flag is a tricolor of three equal horizontal stripes (black, white, and green from top to bottom) overlaid by a red triangle issuing from the hoist.
 These are the Pan-Arab colors.
 There is a red star and crescent in the middle stripe.

-The flag is extremely similar to the flags of the Baath Party, Jordan, Palestine, the Kingdom of Iraq, and the Arab Federation all of which draw their inspiration from the Arab Revolt against Ottoman rule (1916–1918).
+The flag is similar to the flags of the Ba'ath Party, Jordan, Palestine, the Kingdom of Iraq, and the Arab Federation all of which draw their inspiration from the Arab Revolt against Ottoman rule (1916–1918).
 Prior to being the flag of Palestine, it was the flag of the short-lived Arab Federation of Iraq and Jordan.
-The flag of the Arab Revolt had the same graphic form, but the colours were arranged differently (white on the bottom, rather than in the middle).
+The flag of the Arab Revolt had the same graphic form, but the colors were arranged differently (white on the bottom, rather than in the middle).

 Its design is based on that of the Palestinian flag, which in turn was derived from the colors used in the Arab Revolt.
-The star and crescent are considered symbols of Islam, and can be seen on flags of other neighbouring Islamic countries such as Algeria and Mauritania.
+The star and crescent are considered symbols of Islam, and can be seen on flags of other neighboring Muslim-majority countries such as Algeria and Mauritania.

+Symbolism

+The green of the flag represents the Sahrawi people's hope of one day returning to their lands and the white represents peace and the purity of the Sahrawi, while the black represents anguish and grief for the martyrs and the red represents the blood spilled by all the martyrs.
+The star represents the SADR being an Arab republic, while the crescent represents the Sahrawi Republic being a Muslim country.